OWASP/CheatSheetSeries/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.md

 - Cannot be (over)written from another subdomain.
 - Must have the path of `/`.
-- Must be marked as Secure (i.e, cannot be send over unencrypted HTTP).
+- Must be marked as Secure (i.e, cannot be sent over unencrypted HTTP).

 As of July 2020 cookie prefixes [are supported by all major browsers except Internet Explorer](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie#Browser_compatibility).